ztlpn/minilp/README.md

 assert_eq!(solution[y], 3.0);
 ```

-For a more involved example, see [tsp](examples#tsp), a solver for the travelling salesman problem.
+For a more involved example, see [examples/tsp](examples#tsp), a solver for the travelling
+salesman problem.

 ## License